 The crust will really only work for a bottom crust and will look a little puffy coming out of the oven, but no worries.
 The puff will deflate as it cools.
 It really is a fun crust.
 Kind of a cross between a brownie and a pie crust.
 It turned out to be the perfect compliment to the pie filling.

-Once the pie is filled, you really need to eat it within a couple of days or the crust will begin to get soft and eventually soggy.
+Once the no bake pumpkin cheesecake is filled, you really need to eat it within a couple of days or the crust will begin to get soft and eventually soggy.
 I did like how the crust was though after letting the pie sit over night.

 - 1 (8 oz) pkg light cream cheese, room temp

 - 1 (15 oz) can of PUMKIN PIE FILLING

 - 1 (8 oz) container Cool Whip

 - 1 prepared pie crust (I used a chocolate cake mix crust but graham cracker, oreo, gingersnap, or biscoff cookie crust would be great)

 - garnish – mini chocolate chips, crushed cookies, or cinnamon